nilnida/DSA210-Term-Project/README.md

 ### 3) Hypothesis Testing

 This stage involves statistically testing the relationships between temperature and key performance indicators of the battery.
 This begins with performing correlation tests, two-tailed and one-tailed t-tests, and one-way ANOVA on discharging time over temperature bins.
 These techniques are used for both battery capacity and remaining useful life as well, in order.
-Several hypotesis tests are done on each variable to determine the significancy of the observed effects.
+Several hypothesis tests are done on each variable to determine the significancy of the observed effects.

+### 4) Machine Learning Model Implementation

+The final phase involves implementing a machine learning model to investigate whether operational variables such as battery capacity, discharge time, and remaining useful life could be used to predict battery temperature.
+A linear regression model is selected due to its interpretability and effectiveness in identifying linear trends.
+The dataset is first cleaned and preprocessed to remove missing values, and then split into training and testing sets.
+Model performance is evaluated using RMSE and R² metrics.
+Additional evaluation includes a scatter plot comparing actual vs. predicted temperature values and a confusion matrix generated by binning temperature predictions.
+This phase provides a predictive perspective that supported and extends the conclusions drawn from hypothesis testing.

 ---